|Chapter 32 (1972) pt 4

 How could something this beautiful even happen?
 Indeed, I had been blessed

-folds of her love, she writhed like an exquisite doll.
-I loved loving her and had
+moist folds of her love, she writhed like an exquisite doll.
+I loved loving her

-absolutely no compunction of stopping until she was at peace with her emotions.
+and had absolutely no compunction about stopping until she was at peace

 With the AM radio playing softly in the background, I listened to Ohio Express